 So now we have our second input in the Investment Clock.
 The economy is nearing full capacity and growth is trending up.
 Inflationary pressures are building which will pull inflation higher in the months ahead.

-To repeat, the overheat phase is where GDP gap closes (which is happening) and the economy bumps up against capacity, causing inflation to rise.
+To repeat, the overheat phase is where the GDP gap closes (which is happening) and the economy bumps up against capacity, causing inflation to rise.

 The central bank hikes interest rates and bonds selloff causing the yield curve to flatten (also happening).
 With high growth and high inflation, stocks still perform but not as well as in phase 2.
 Volatility increases as higher yielding bonds compete with stocks for capital flows.

-In this phase, commodities are the best performing asset class and things like basic materials and industrial tend to also do well.
+Things like basic materials and industrial tend to also do well.

 Take a look at the following chart showing commodities relative to stocks.

 Commodities Relative To Stocks Are At Their Lowest Levels Last Seen In 2000.
 Which Also Happened To Be Right Before The Start Of A Major Bull Market In Commodities.